 Nobody has to consciously say, “We want to crush those kids.”
 They merely have to keep funding a system which makes that happen.(5)

 As a solution, WB+5 propose a five-part “RAPID framework” which really boils down to three parts:

 Get every single child into school.
 They’ve just described most schools as being essentially disaster zones, and they don’t explain why they want more kids to attend.
-There’s nobody to insist that they explain themselves.
+There’s nobody to insist that they explain this non sequitur.

 Get more data.
 “We have committed to solving the learning data crisis, because countries cannot improve what they do not measure,” writes WB+5.
 Rubbish.
 Societies were educating their young long before anybody made spreadsheets about it.
 The “learning crisis” and U.N. databanks have mushroomed together.
 UNESCO (which handles the data) has made hash of the data it does have.
 How about we start letting children play and learn, instead of taking tests, and let teachers teach, instead of disaggregating data by age and gender, and let their communities decide how its going, rather than have plans handed down by Western aid professionals who wouldn’t know garbage data if it jumped out of the spreadsheet and bit them on the nose?

 Improve school quality.
-Good idea!
-But if they know how to do this, why have they been achieving the opposite?
+This is broken into three parts.
+And it’s a good idea!
+But if they know how to improve school quality, why have they been achieving the opposite?

 Meanwhile, two things are missing from the WB+5 analysis.

 First, it focuses on certain types of academic achievement.
 We want our children to develop in far more dimensions than simply reading and math.
 Critical thinking, cooperation, initiative, planning, arts and physical activity, and much more.
 They need the opportunity for diverse experiences.
 Instead, this puts the focus whatever standardized tests will measure.
 Then children are pushed into rote-based classrooms that stunt their mental development.